krisleech/krisleech.github.io/source/_posts/2010-05-18-passenger-and-the-prince.markdown

 ---
 layout: post
-title: "Teaching Ruby to children"
+title: "Passenger and the Prince"
 date: 2013-07-28 21:01
 comments: true
 published: true
 categories: [ruby]
 ---

 I've been playing with using PrinceXML to generate PDF's in my Rails